 - d) Assigned this classification includes amounts that the County budgets for specific purposes.
-In Forsyth County, there are three (3) categories of assigned fund balance: 1) Assigned for Subsequent Year Budget this represents the portion of fund balance appropriated in the Budget Ordinance that is not already classified as restricted or committed; 2) Assigned for Capital Maintenance Projects in the General Fund, unassigned fund balance in excess of 16% of the subsequent year's budget is assigned for capital maintenance and capital outlay in the subsequent year.
-Of the total assigned, the first \$2.1 million is designated for planned capital maintenance, and the remainder is for pay-as-you-go capital expenditures; and 3) Assigned for Fire and Rescue Protection this represents the portion of fund balance assigned for fire and rescue protection expenditures. - e) Unassigned this portion of fund balance has not been restricted, committed, or assigned to specific purposes or other funds. - 6.
+In Forsyth County, there is one (1) category of assigned fund balance Assigned for Capital Maintenance Projects in the General Fund, unassigned fund balance in excess of 14% of the subsequent year's budget is assigned for capital maintenance and capital outlay in the subsequent year.
+Of the total assigned, the first \$2.1 million is designated for planned capital maintenance, and the remainder is for pay-as-you-go capital expenditures. - e) Unassigned this portion of fund balance has not been restricted, committed, or assigned to specific purposes or other funds. - 6.
 Revenue Spending Policy the County has a revenue spending policy that provides guidance for programs with multiple revenue sources.
 The Chief Financial Officer will use resources in the following order: debt proceeds, federal funds, State funds, local non-County funds, and County funds.
 For purposes of fund balance classification, expenditures are to be spent from restricted fund balance first, followed in-order by committed fund balance, assigned fund balance, and lastly unassigned fund balance.
 The Chief Financial Officer has the authority to deviate from this policy if it is in the best interest of the County. - 7.
 Projections of revenues, expenditures and fund balances for at least the next five years are updated annually.
 Longer-range projections are developed as appropriate. - 8.
 The Capital Improvement Plan which includes anticipated capital projects and related debt service and operating costs for the subsequent six years, are updated annually.
-The annual impact on the General Fund is delineated on pages located within the Capital Improvements Plan tab. - The County does not expect to undertake any major new programs, projects or expansion of services without substantial public support for both the services and the tax rate increase, if necessary, to support them. - 10.
+The annual impact on the General Fund is delineated on pages located within the Capital Improvements Plan tab. - 9.
+The County does not expect to undertake any major new programs, projects or expansion of services without substantial public support for both the services and the tax rate increase, if necessary, to support them. - 10.
 We should evidence the quality of our Comprehensive Annual Financial Report and our Annual Budget by receiving the Government Finance Officers Association Certificate of Achievement for Excellence In Financial Reporting and the Distinguished Budget Presentation Award. - 11.
 The Board of Commissioners has adopted an investment policy with the objectives of safety, liquidity and yield, in that order.
 That policy and the relevant state law place emphasis on credit quality and maturity.
 Under the authority of North Carolina General Statute 159-30, the County invests in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States; obligations of the State of North Carolina; bonds and notes of any North Carolina local government or public authority; obligations of certain non-guaranteed federal agencies; certain high quality issues of commercial paper and bankers' acceptances; and the North Carolina Capital Management Trust (NCCMT). - 12.
 Internal Audit has the objective of auditing each department on a four-year cycle and providing a written report to the Board of Commissioners. - 13.
 Management provides financial and operating reports to the Board of Commissioners on a monthly basis. - 14.
 The County maintains aggressive safety and risk management programs to protect employees and minimize financial exposure to the County. - 15.
 The County is committed to simplicity in its financial accounting and reporting and therefore levies property tax and accounts for all of its on-going operations in the General Fund.